- Job title: From: Singapore<br>Studying: BSc Food science and Nutrition

 In my spare time, I love to bake and cook.
 I was struggling to cook last year as I was new to it, however, it is now a new way for me to destress and take time off from my studies.
 Sometimes, I take up a fitness class from the Edge.
 I am making an effort this year to balance fitness and studies by arranging gym classes.
 The instructors motivate you to work harder and better which is what I need!
 They make working out so much more enjoyable.

-I am currently living in a university accommodation that I lived in last year.
+Leodis is the school accommodation that I have been living in for the past 2 years.
 It is only an 8 minute walk to campus and a 20 minute walk to city centre.
 Moreover, it provides a 24 hours security service for student safety.
 Occasionally, there will be events held in the common room such as welcome BBQ, Pancake Day and many more!
 Another benefit with staying in a university accommodation is that it gives you the basic Edge membership.
 I really liked the location as it is not too far away from the university and it is generally quiet.